StevenLeeWW/Faster-than-light/Faster-than-light.md

-Again, for those who would like to see some math, please kindly read this "[paper]()".
+Again, for those who would like to see some math, please kindly read this "[paper](https://github.com/StevenLeeWW/Faster-than-light/blob/main/superluminal.pdf)".

 By using this method, Alice and Bob seem to be able to communicate using quantum entanglement, which violates the [no-communication-theorem](https://en.wikipedia.org/wiki/No-communication_theorem) (a.k.a. no-signaling-theorem).
 If the setup is arranged in such a way that the BBO crystal in located between Alice and Bob, and light sent by Alice will take a longer time to travel from Alice to Bob than the light from the BBO crystal to Alice and Bob, then the communication between Alice and Bob using this method will become a faster-than-light (FTL) communication (a.k.a. superluminal communication), which again will cause a lot of troubles to physics...

-Since all of
+So, what do you think?
+Do you think that this is possible?
+If not, why?
+I am very curious to know the reason.
+Feel free to tell me about your answers and comments through [Facebook](https://www.facebook.com/StevenLeeWenWu/) messenger :)